Post-MVP Scaling: Architecture, Team and Roadmap Changes

 Data storage and caching strategies for scale

-Implement read replicas for heavy read workloads with eventual consistency allowances.
+Implement read replicas for heavy read workloads with eventual consistency

 Use cache-aside or write-through caches for frequently accessed objects.